malmriv/malmriv.github.io/_posts/2020-08-5-export-filmaffinity-data-to-csv.md

 ```r
 url = paste("https://www.filmaffinity.com/en/userratings.php?user_id=",id,sep="")
 ```
 (Notice the */en/* we're using the English version of the site).
-We will need only two columns to identify the movie (Name and Director) and one to store our rating (Rating10, as specified by Letterboxd, since our marks are on a scale from 1 to 10).
+We will need only two columns to identify the movie (Name and Director) and one to store our rating (Rating10, as (specified by Letterboxd)[https://letterboxd.com/about/importing-data/], since our marks are on a scale from 1 to 10).
 We create a data frame:

 ```r
 df = as.data.frame(matrix(data=NA,ncol=3,nrow=pages*50))
 ```

 The next step is to go through every page, extracting the list of names, directors and ratings.
 Once that's done, we need to format everything properly.
-Turns out the Rvest package has trouble finding ratings, but we can take advantage of the image with the number of stars representing our rating, which is stored in a `div` with class `ur-mr-rat-img`.
+Turns out the `rvest` package has trouble finding ratings, but we can take advantage of the image with the number of stars representing our rating, which is stored in a `div` with class `ur-mr-rat-img`.
 Therefore:

 ```r
 for(i in 1:pages) {